AMCreates/list_and_template_method/1~Planet NOX.md

 ## Skyline City
 Skyline City is the largest city on NOX and is located _________.
 This dramatically verticle and layered city is the center of business, entertainment, and crime.
-- gangs
-- people going missing
-- dancers
-- appearance
-- culture
-- government
-- drugs
-- fighting rings
-- economy

-Most of the Animus population lives there, but the Azuli can commmonly be seen visiting or conducting business there as well.
+Most of the Animus population lives there, but the Azuli can commonly be seen visiting or conducting business there as well.
 The city is very windy, which makes it a perfect area for the Animus.

 ## The Winding Forest
 The Winding Forest is heavily inspired by the Aokigahara Forest in Japan (a temperate broadleaf and mixed forest).
 This forest is massive, covering much of ________.
 It experiences cold winters and cool to warm summers.